-The Fund and the Shares Forum Real Estate Income Fund (formerly, Forum CRE Income Fund) (the " Fund ") is a Delaware statutory trust organized under an Amended and Restated Agreement and Declaration of Trust dated August 1, 2022 (the " Declaration of Trust ").
-The Fund is registered under the Investment Company Act of 1940, as amended (the " Investment Company Act ") as a closed-end management investment company.
+The Fund and the Shares

+Forum Real Estate Income Fund (the "Fund") is a Delaware statutory trust organized under an Amended and Restated Agreement and Declaration of Trust dated August 1, 2022 (the "Declaration of Trust").
+The Fund is registered under the Investment Company Act of 1940, as amended (the "Investment Company Act") as a closed-end management investment company.
 The Fund operates as an interval fund pursuant to Rule 23c-3 under the Investment Company Act.

 The Fund is non-diversified, which means that under the Investment Company Act, it is not limited in the percentage of its assets that it may invest in any single issuer of securities.
-The Fund has elected to be taxed as a real estate investment trust (" REIT ") under the Internal Revenue Code of 1986, as amended (the " Code "), commencing with its taxable year ended December 31, 2021.
+The Fund has elected to be taxed as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code").

 The Fund is an appropriate investment only for those investors who can tolerate a high degree of risk and do not require a liquid investment.

-The Fund offers three separate classes (each, a " Class ") of shares of beneficial interest (" Shares ") designated as Class W Shares, Class I Shares and Founders Shares.
+The Fund offers three separate classes (each, a "Class") of shares of beneficial interest ("Shares") designated as Class W Shares, Class I Shares and Founders Shares.
 Each Class of Shares is subject to different fees and expenses.
 The Fund may offer additional Classes of Shares in the future.

+The Reorganization

-Prior to February 22, 2023, only the Founders Shares (which were previously referred to as Class I Shares) were available for purchase.
-The Reorganization The Fund previously offered Shares in a private offering (the " Private Offering ") available only to accredited investors in reliance on an exemption from registration provided by Regulation D promulgated under the Securities Act of 1933, as amended.
-Shares purchased in the Private Offering are "Founders Shares."
-Prior to the Private Offering, Forum Integrated Income Fund I, L.P., a private fund relying on an exemption from registration under section 3(c)(7) of the Investment Company Act (the " Predecessor Fund "), reorganized with and transferred all its portfolio securities into the Fund and the Predecessor Fund ceased operations (the " Reorganization ").
+The Fund previously offered Shares in a private offering (the "Private Offering") available only to accredited investors in reliance on an exemption from registration provided by Regulation D promulgated under the Securities Act of 1933, as amended.
+Shares purchased in the Private Offering are Founders Shares.

+Prior to the Private Offering, Forum Integrated Income Fund I, L.P., a private fund relying on an exemption from registration under section 3(c)(7) of the Investment Company Act (the "Predecessor Fund"), reorganized with and transferred all its portfolio securities into the Fund and the Predecessor Fund ceased operations (the "Reorganization").
 The Predecessor Fund had an investment objective, investment strategies and investment policies, guidelines and restrictions that were, in all material respects, equivalent to those of the Fund.
 The Fund has the same investment adviser and portfolio managers as the Predecessor Fund.

-Investment Objective and Policies The Fund's primary objectives are to maximize current income and preserve investor capital, with a secondary focus on long-term capital appreciation.
-The Fund's investment objectives are non-fundamental and may be changed by the Board of Trustees (the " Board ") without shareholder approval.
+Investment Objective and Policies

+The Fund's primary objectives are to maximize current income and preserve investor capital, with a secondary focus on long-term capital appreciation.
+The Fund's investment objectives are non-fundamental and may be changed by the Board of Trustees (the "Board") without shareholder approval.
 Shareholders will, however, receive at least 60 days' prior notice of any change to the Fund's investment objectives.
 There can be no assurance the Fund will meet its investment objectives.